terremotoBCN/faq-accordion-card-main/README.md

 -   ✔️ View the optimal layout for the component depending on their device's screen size
 -   ✔️ See hover states for all interactive elements on the page
 -   ✔️ Hide/Show the answer to a question when the question is clicked

+#### ➕ Dynamic element animation

+In plus, I add a [small animation in the box illustration](https://terremotobcn.github.io/faq-accordion-card-main/) to add more dynamism.

 ### Screenshot